Google Local Pack: A step-by-step guide to getting ranked

 • Description.
 Add useful information about your business, including products and services, without misleading users or using low-quality or irrelevant content.
 Use keywords in your description to make it more relevant to search queries, but keep it concise.

 • Tags.
 These add relevance to your profile.
-Adding tags helps users identify the type of business you have.
+Adding tags helps users identify your business’s type

 Another crucial aspect of GBP optimization is adding client reviews.
 These are displayed in the Local Pack, along with the contact information, and can be a decisive factor for potential customers.
-According to a Bright Local survey, 98% of consumers read online reviews for local businesses.
-Reviews contribute to your online reputation, so it’s crucial to monitor and respond to them.
-The SOCi survey we mentioned earlier also shows that GBP conversion increases by 4.1% for every 25% of reviews that businesses responded to.
-You can also enable the rating feature in your GBP, allowing users to give your business a star rating.
+In fact, 9% of consumers read online reviews for local businesses.

 Citations are a source of backlinks and can impact local search rankings.
 Keep the following factors in mind: